Bike Crash: There's an App for That

 This app's for lawyers who bike, too.
 Like Daniel Flanzig (an avid bike rider who's had encounters with "more than one cab"), countless lawyers live, work, and travel in N.Y.C.
 Before you hit the mean streets to bike off stress or tour the town on two wheels, download Bike Crash Kit.

-In the event of a mishap — if you can find your smartphone and it still works — open the app and click on "New Crash" to record accident-related data, starting with the names and contact info for any driver, vehicle, witnesses, and police involved in the occurrence.
+In the event of a mishap — if you can find your smartphone and it still works — open the app and click on "New Crash" to record collision-related data, starting with the names and contact info for any driver, vehicle, witnesses, and police involved in the occurrence.

-Key in the accident time, date, and location, along with weather and road conditions.
+Key in the collision time, date, and location, along with weather and road conditions.
 Hit the "Media" icon to select the app's camera, recorder, notepad, and drawing options.
 Sure, every smartphone already has these features, but you can use them here to keep all your crash images and data together.

 The "Emergency" menu includes links to call a nearby bike shop, hospital, taxi, 911, and, of course, Flanzig's offices.
-In between crackups, but not while pedaling, delve into the app's "Accident Info Guide" that includes FAQs, insurance information, and New York state and N.Y.C. bike laws.
+In between crackups, but not while pedaling, delve into the app's "collision Info Guide" that includes FAQs, insurance information, and New York state and N.Y.C. bike laws.

 Fill in the "Personal Info" menu in advance, in case you bang your head on the pavement and suffer amnesia or for some other reason forget your own first and last name, address, email, and bike make and model.

 Of course, if you're collision-prone and have been down this app road before, you can select "Modify Old Crash" to edit your data for earlier accidents.